dfinity/portal/docs/references/ic-interface-spec.md

 2. The value of the header must be a structured header according to RFC 8941 with fields `certificate` and `tree`, both being byte sequences.

 3. The `certificate` must be a valid certificate as per [certification](#certification), signed by the root key.
 If the certificate contains a subnet delegation, the delegation must be valid for the given canister.
 The timestamp in `/time` must be recent.
-The subnet state tree in the certificate must reveal the canister’s <<state-tree-certified-data,certified data>>.
+The subnet state tree in the certificate must reveal the canister’s [certified data](#state-tree-certified-data).

 4. The `tree` must be a hash tree as per [certification encoding](#certification-encoding).